How to Bypass Turnitin Detection (2026 Guide)

 Every step above is guesswork without feedback.
 Paste your draft into our free AI detection score tool to see where you stand.
 No account required, unlimited re-scoring, and the document is not stored anywhere.

 If the score is still high, open Metric37 and iterate.
 You get the score update after every rewrite, so you know which changes actually moved the needle.
-1,500 words/month free, no card required.
+1,500 words on signup, no card required.

 Frequently asked questions